 It’s very likely you’re reading this on your smartphone, or maybe on your tablet.
 Now, don’t stop reading or anything.
 Just understand that the way you tilt your head to tap, scroll, and stare at a screen is almost certainly harming your neck, back, and posture.
-Doctors have dubbed the physiological effects of our modern lifestyle “Tech Neck” — and it’s not good.
+Doctors have dubbed the physiological effects of our modern lifestyle “tech neck” — and it’s not good.
 And, for many of us, after months of a more sedentary work-at-home existence, tech neck is taking a greater toll.
 As we lean ever harder on our devices for everything from work and school to entertainment and news, the prevalence of pain and discomfort in our bodies is on the rise too — hence the need for daily neck exercises to counterbalance the effects of using tech for hours at a stretch.

 - Hold your phone at just below eye-level.
 Use your index finger to text, not your thumbs.